odb9402/CNNPeaks/README.md

 > - H3K36me3_A549.bam

 Each file must follow a format of filename that is **Target_CellName.bam**.
 The case of labeled data, it must be like this :**Target_AnyString.txt**.
 The labeled data of this example H3K36me3_None.txt has data which includes both of K562 and A549.

+**2. Build CNN-peaks model with preprocessed data**

+After you created your own training data with our **preprocess** module, you can build CNN-peaks model by using our **buildModel** module.
+The module run as 10-cross validation so it will throw 10 models.
+Results of running the module include visualization of peak predictions about test data, train and test accuracy during training process and trained models.

+**3. Peak calling with a trained model**